jmragsdale/jmragsdale/README.md

 ### 📍 Location & Availability

-Based in Atlanta, GA | Open to remote opportunities and consulting
+Based in Atlanta Metro, GA | Open to remote opportunities and consulting

 ### 📫 Let's Connect